An eventful culture season

 The first week of November means autumn break for all the kids in Gothenburg, and that in turn means lots of fun activities around the city.
 Liseberg Amusement Park puts on a scary costume from October 2–November 7 and welcomes all ages to Halloween at Liseberg.
 Universeum Science Centre celebrates halloween with spiders, slime and black holes from October 30–November 7.
 October 29–30 there are Día de Muertos, the Day of the Dead, celebrations, at the cathedral Domkyrkan in the city centre.
 There will be music, dancing, games and Mexican food.

 At Alfie Atkins’ Culture Centre, you can enjoy some scary cosiness with ghostly shows and thrilling readings on October 29–November 7.
 Still haven’t got enough of monsters and nastiness?
 Check out the show Häxfeber (Eng.
 Witch fever) at the Museum of Gothenburg!
+During the autumn break they also arrange guided family tours of the exhibitions and a Romani family Sunday.
+There’s also a space called “The children’s museum” where you can climb skyscrapers, explore tunnels and go for a tram ride.

 There are many different kind of thrills, why not try Upzone’s high-altitude trails among the treetops and nerve-racking ziplines in Skatås?
 They are open on November 3–7 during the autumn break and on October 30–31 they hand out surprises to all kids who arrive in a costume!
 Want even more thrills?
 Try the event Upzone by night on October 28, 30 and 31, where you climb in the dark with a headlight in a park lit up in different colours.